bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
+# 3.0.0
+Now supports color and typography settings.
+Tested with WordPress 5.8.

 # 2.1.0
 Tested with WordPress 5.7 & PHP 8.0